rstahlb/rstahlb/README.md

 ## 🧠 How George Actually Works

 George is not a chatbot wrapper.
 The architecture is built from first principles on an M1 MacBook Pro with 16GB unified memory — no cloud, no external dependencies, no subscriptions.
+Four years of active development.
+Still building.

 ---